inkstitch/pyembroidery/README.inkstitch.md

 This fork differs from upstream in several ways:

+* We have a couple of changes and bug-fixes.

+* Additional readers:
+  * IQP
+  * PLT
+  * QCC
+* Additional writers:
   * We have a differeng G-code writer that satisfies the needs of Ink/Stitch users.
-* We have a couple of changes and bug-fixes.
+  * PLT
+  * QCC

 Pulling in changes from upstream
 ================================